 Using this method, the use of an Insulating Jacket has usually been advised when temperatures drop below 5 degrees Celsius in the winter months.
 This is because microbal activity ceases at these temperatures, meaning compost temperatures decrease and the compost pile may stall until it is heated up again.

 Throughout last year, however, the team at GGS wondered what would happen if we took a different approach and left the Insulating Jacket on all year.
 We had received positive feedback from a number of customers who had done just that, and so we undertook a number of individual trials.
 The results were dramatic.
 Our main finding was that leaving the jacket on raised compost temperatures into the 30 to 60 degree Celsius range on a permanent basis, even in the coldest winter periods.
-The insulated Johanna has proven to be the perfect vessel for domestic thermophilic composting, which is microbal in nature, accepts a wider range of waste and turns it into high-quality compost in weeks rather than months.
+The insulated Johanna has proven to be the perfect vessel for domestic thermophilic composting, which is microbial in nature, accepts a wider range of waste and makes for much faster composting.

 - Insulating Jacket.
 Add it to the Green Johanna and leave it on.
 If you are retro-fitting to an existing Johanna you should see a significant increase in compost temperature within days.

 - Carbon.
-By which we mean autumn leaves, shredded paper, card and mulch.
-The latter can be bought from your local DIY store until Great Green Systems launches its own range in early Spring 2023.
+By which we mean autumn leaves, shredded paper, cardboard, twigs, branches and mulch.
+The latter can be bought from your local DIY store.
 Add these carbon-rich materials generously, no less than in equal amounts to the amount of nitrogen-rich materials (green garden waste, food waste) you have added.
 Mix well after adding new inputs.

 - Aeration.
 This form of composting requires more effort than classic composting.
 Use your Green Johanna aerator stick regularly as normal, but also aerate deeper into the pile on a weekly basis with a garden fork.